The Vise

 The Vise (later known as Saber of London, also known as Mark Saber) is a British detective TV drama series starring Donald Gray as Mark Saber.
 It was produced by the Danzigers and broadcast on ABC (1955–1957) and then moved to NBC (1957–1960).
 The series is a reboot of the ABC Mystery Theater radio and television series.
 It mostly ran during prime time in the late 1950s.

 Background

-ABC had originally broadcast a radio series called ABC Mystery Theater alongside a television series of the same name from 1951 to 1954.
-In the TV series, Mark Saber was portrayed by Tom Conway and his assistant Tim Maloney was portrayed by James Burke.
-Saber was a British detective working in an American homicide department.
+ABC had originally broadcast a radio and television series called ABC Mystery Theater from 1951 to 1954.
+In the television series, Mark Saber was played by Tom Conway, a British detective working in an American homicide department, with James Burke as his assistant, Tim Maloney.

-In the meantime in 1954, the Danzigers were developing a mystery anthology series called The Vise.
-It was hosted by Australian actor Ron Randell and was broadcast on various ITV channels in the UK, as well as syndicated episodes of The Pendulum in the US; The Crooked Path on ITV, and Tension on ITV.
+The series ended in June 1954.
+The sponsor, Sterling Drug, had shown repeats of Inspector Mark Saber the previous year and had kept the Friday 9:30 p.m. slot on ABC-TV for the fall, so a new series was needed.

+The Danziger brothers began making the new series in England for Sterling Drug, to fill the Friday 9:30 p.m. slot on ABC-TV.
+It was originally called "Action", their second television series after Mayfair Mystery House, and was renamed The Vise in September 1954.